Maze graphics or online Mazes in virtual reality are cool, but nothing can

 - Glacier Maze record: In 1989 I set

-a year, resetting the record time in the process, however you only get one try
+times a year, resetting the record time in the process, however you only get

 - Tarp Maze #1: On the way to Glacier